 Forecasting And Measuring Costs

-First, let’s consider the costs that will be associated with the training.
+First, let’s consider the costs that will be associated with training skilled trade workers.
 These include:

 Developmental and Promotional Costs: Developmental costs include how much it costs to design and develop your training program if you do it in-house, e.g., the costs of in-house program design, any necessary travel days, etc., or the costs of hiring outside trainers.
 Promotional costs include the cost of promoting the program to your employees, such as posters, brochures, etc.